pi1541/Pi1541/README.md

 - Option A (not support split IECLines) of Pi1541, Option *cannot work* as of now!
 - WiFi stats and seeks for a DHCP server, Webserver runs, but one can only control the led so far

+**not yet connected to a real C64/ViC20/...**
 GPIO handling is still not yet replaced by its circle counterpart, so most likely P4 (and younger) still won't work.
+I've tested only on the breadboard and see the reactions on the screen, so it's likely to work with a real machine.
+However the realtime behavior may be changed, so this is the next step to make trials on real retro machines.
+Stay tuned.

 Not yet working & Todos:
 - USB Massstorage